Tejashri-reisys/SF-SP-Integration/README.md

 - Web-Installer : Need to install Web-Installer

 ## Paramters Settings :
-Refer ParametersSetting.txt to set parameters used in application.
+Please refer ParametersSetting.txt to set parameters used in application.

 ## Settings in SharePoint site:
-How to enable external sharing for site to access public link for external user this setting is done in SharePoint Administrator Portal by SharePoint Admins only.
+Please refer EnableSharePointExternalSharingSettings.docx file to enable external sharing for site to access public link for external user.
-Please refer SharePointExternalSharing.docx file.
+This setting is done in SharePoint Administrator Portal by SharePoint Admins only.